vpartakki/midterm/README.md

 ## How to run project:
 1. You need to store the _html_, _css_, _js_, _images_, and _audio_ files in the same directory.
-2. Proceed to run, or use the GitHub pages link I have set up.
+2. Proceed to run, or use the GitHub pages link I have set up: https://vpartakki.github.io/midterm/

 ## Files in this project: